A7Lavinraj/assistant.nvim/README.md

 <br />

+> [!NOTE]
 > key to the new table is **type of file you want to run**.
-In this case is `python`, you can get the correct filetype of file by just open that file inside neovim and type the following command.
+In this case is `python`, you can get the correct file-type of file by just open that file inside neovim and type the following command.

 <br />